-Add fluid only after checking the transmission fluid HOT.
-(A COLD check is used only as a reference.)
+Add fluid only after checking the transmission fluid while it is hot.
+(A cold check is used only as a reference.)
 If the fluid level is low, add only enough of the proper fluid to bring the level up to the HOT area for a hot check.
 It doesn't take much fluid, generally less than one pint (0.5 L).
 Don't overfill.

-We recommend you use only fluid labeled DEXRON®-III, because fluid with that label is made especially for your automatic transmission.
-Damage caused by fluid other than DEXRON-III is not covered by your new vehicle warranty.
+We recommend you use only fluid labeled DEXRON[®]-III, because fluid with that label is made especially for your automatic transmission.
+Damage caused by fluid other than DEXRON[®]-III is not covered by your new vehicle warranty.